encukou/py3c/doc/source/special-guides.rst

 ======================

-Some porting notes are mentioned outside the main guide, because they affect fewer project or need more extensive discussion.
+Some porting notes are mentioned outside the main guide, because they either, affect fewer project, or need more extensive discussion.
+They are linked from the main porting guide.

 Here is a list:

+* :doc:`Extension Types <ext-types>`:
+    Porting definitions of extension types (``PyTypeObject`` and related objects like ``PyNumberMethods``)

 * :doc:`PyCapsule API for Python 2.6 <capsulethunk>`:
     Porting PyCObject while retaining support for Python 2.6